mawyss/scion/doc/protocols/scion-header.rst

     forwarded to the COLIBRI anycast address.
 (R)everse
     This packet travels in the reverse direction of the reservation.
-    If `R` is set, `C` must be set as well.
+    If `R` is set, `S` must not be set.
 Otherwise the packet is invalid.
     This flag is set every time the COLIBRI service sends back a response.
 (S)egment Reservation
     This is a Segment Reservation Packet.
     If `S` is set, `C` must be set as well.
 Otherwise the packet is invalid.
     This flag is set every time the Reservation ID is of type Segment ID.
+Ver
+    The version of this reservation.
 CurrHF
     The index of the current HopField.
 HFCount